pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

-# Get started
+# Get Started

 You can quickly deploy Docker images of Ping Identity products.
 We use Docker, Docker Compose, and Kubernetes to deploy our Docker images in stable, network-enabled containers.
-Our Docker images are preconfigured to provide working instances of our products, either as single containers or as orchestrated sets of containers.
+Our Docker images are preconfigured to provide working instances of our products, either as single containers or in orchestrated sets.

 ## Prerequisites